Well, we’ve made it! Another trip around the sun is nearly complete. I hope the last year has been a creative one for you.

 Or if your track is too loud/compressed as a whole, you’ll need to watch the Logic Loudness and Level Meters.

-And then you need to figure out if the Loudness Range, Peak and RMS is too much, or too little, or just right.
+And then you need to figure out if the Loudness Range, Peak and RMS are too much, too little, or just right.

 Levels solves these issues by analyzing your mixes for you.
 If there’s a problem with any aspect of your mix, one of the Modules in Levels will turn from green to red to let you know.